Malta Residency to Citizenship by Investment Program

 Malta is a beautiful mediterranean island nation having robust economy, stable political system, sound financial institutions and highly developed nation in Europe.

-Maltese passport is highly respected in the world rated as the 7th best passport for travel.
+The Maltese passport is highly respected in the world rated as the 5th best passport for travel in 2023, according to Henley.
 It is possible to apply for fast track citizenship through naturalization under this scheme.
+Malta’s Residency to Citizenship Program stands as a globally prestigious choice for families, as spouses, children, parents, and grandparents may also be included in the main application.

 Qualifying Investments

-Under the Malta citizenship by investment program, the investment has to satisfy all the 3 conditions below..
+Under the Malta citizenship by investment program, the investment has to meet ALL the conditions below..

 1. NDF donation: